-We encourage all developers to release their SHA-2 compatible product as soon as possible.
-Subject to an assessment of sector readiness, SHA-2 production certificates will be able to be requested from September 2021.
+We encourage all developers to release their SHA-2 ready product as soon as possible.
 Your customers should be able to upgrade to your latest version and still be able to use SHA-1 Certificates until they expire (as late as 13 March 2024).

 - When will the NASH SHA-1 Certificates be decommissioned?